WASdev/sample.jaxws.web/README.md

 ## Gradle

-The sample can be built using [Gradle](https://gradle.org/) and the [Liberty Gradle Plugin][].
+The sample can be built using [Gradle](https://gradle.org/) and the [Liberty Gradle Plug-in][].
 In the directory where you cloned the repository issue the following command to build and run the project.

     $ gradle build